-Pet-Safe Purple Houseplants We Love (And Where to Buy!)
+5 Pet Safe Purple Houseplants We Love (& Where to Buy!)

-Looking for pet-safe purple houseplants?
+Looking for ASPCA listed pet-safe purple houseplants?
 These non-toxic favorites, grown in our Brooklyn community home, are stylish, safe, and easy to grow.

 Pet safe purple houseplants: echeveria, calathea, orchids, and african violets

 Purple houseplants are the secret sauce to a vibrant, stylish home—bold yet soothing, dramatic yet calming.
 But if you’ve got curious pets at home like we do – we have two cats! – the hunt for non-toxic purple beauties can feel like threading a needle!
 According to the ASPCA, many colorful plants are harmful to cats and dogs.
-That’s why we’ve pulled together this list of stunning pet safe purple houseplants—each one vetted for safety and style.
+That’s why we’ve pulled together this list of stunning pet safe purple houseplants—a subset of our exhaustive 50 cat safe plants — each one vetted for safety and style.
 Let’s dig in and find your next favorite purple foliage!

 Summary: